-At Reethi Faru Resort, our employees and staff are vital to the success of our organization.
-In January 2023 we had a total 336 employees which increased to 346 employees until December 2023.
-Some staff distributions are shown below, which were calculated for December 2023.
+Our Workforce At Reethi Faru Resort, our employees and staff are vital to the success of our organization.
+In December 2024 we had a total 357 employees.
+Some staff distributions are shown below, which were calculated for December 2024.

 Reethi Faru Resort has always believed that the successful operation of a business and the continuous improvement of our services and standards are inextricably linked to the welfare and advancement of our employees, the local community and all other stakeholders with whom we interact.
 We continuously involve our employees in our (environmental) activities and ensure their overall satisfaction.
 We offer all our employees benefits such as medical advice and treatment, health insurance or, for example, Maldives Retirement Pension Scheme (MRPS) for local employees.
 In addition, we conduct inter-departmental and inter-resort competitions to keep our employees engaged and motivated.
 We also have in-house volleyball and futsal courts and a game room available to all employees to aid their work-life balance.

-LABOUR PRACTICES AND HUMAN RIGHTS

-We value the fundamental rights of all people and are committed to treating our employees and surrounding communities respectfully.
+EMPLOYEE OF THE MONTH & EMPLOYEE OF THE YEAR Each month, the head of departments select an Employee of the Month based on their job performance, attitude, and cooperation with other employees and the management.
+In addition, two employees are chosen as "Heart of the House" and "Front of the House", which are financially rewarded.
+An Employee of the Year is selected similarly at the end of each year.
+LABOUR PRACTICES AND HUMAN RIGHTS We value the fundamental rights of all people and are committed to treating our employees and surrounding communities respectfully.
 We adhere to ethical standards, human rights and fair labour practices and ensure that we follow applicable local laws and government regulations in our operations.
 We have a grievance procedure to evaluate and address any perceived violations of human rights or labour practice standards.
 We do not engage in child labour or forced labour of any kind and strive to eliminate any risks or violations throughout our value chain.
 Our approach in this regard is outlined in our Child Protection Policy.
+EMPLOYEE OF THE YEAR 2024 Name: MADUSHIKA Nationality: Sri Lankan Department: F&B Production Employee since: 04/2018